What are typical evening speeds? (And why they matter)

 Key takeaways

-• Providers display typical evening speeds on NBN plans to show what speeds you can expect during the busiest hours of the day (7pm–11pm) when most people are online.
+• Providers display typical evening speeds on NBN plans to show what upload and download speeds you can expect during the busiest hours of the day (7pm–11pm) when most people are online.

-• You can use typical evening speeds as a way to compare NBN plans on the same speed tier such as NBN 50 or NBN 100.
+• Apart from looking at price, you can use typical evening speeds as a way to compare NBN plans on the same speed tier such as NBN 50 or NBN 100.

-• There are several providers in our database that display the fastest available typical evening speed across different NBN plans.
+• You’ll find several providers offering the fastest typical evening speeds across different NBN speed tiers.

 What is a typical evening speed?